 Stefan Knauthe is a music producer, composer and synthesist with a lifelong passion for sound and electronic music.
 Having been Berlin based since 1988, he has witnessed and ...

-Charlie is also known as the artist Kasket and specialises in raw recordings, live atmosphere, glitched up vocals and catchy melodies.
-His first release entitled Torn Letters ...
+Charlie Baldwin is also known as the artist Kasket and specialises in raw recordings, live atmosphere, glitched up vocals and catchy melodies.
+His first release entitled Torn ...

-The Funkhaus is an internationally unique, extraordinary and atmospheric location and it’s hard to imagine a better location for creative endeavour and learning.
+Our international creative campus is located at the historic Funkhaus in Berlin – it’s hard to imagine a better location for creative endeavour and learning!

 Want to look around?
 We welcome you to sign up for an Open Day.
-These are a great opportunity to speak to our staff, students and see our facilities.More About Our Spaces
+These are a great opportunity to speak to our staff, students and see our facilities.Take a 360` Virtual Tour of our Spaces

-Your success depends entirely on you – what you bring to the course, your approach to learning and the grit, passion and sheer determination with which you build your future.
+Your success depends entirely on you – what you bring to the course, your approach to learning, and the grit, passion and sheer determination with which you start to build your future.

-Our Higher Education Certificate course provides you with all of the tools required to either progress onto the 2nd year of our degree course or make your first foray into the music industry.
+This certificate course provides you with the tools required to progress automatically onto the 2nd year of our 3 year Electronic Music Production & Performance Bachelor Degree or to continue your self development elsewhere as you prepare to make your first foray into the music industry.

-The employment model in the music industry has been transformed over the last 20 years.
-Roles with permanent contracts do still exist but it is much more likely that you will work either as a freelancer or as part of a small startup on your way to professional creative autonomy.
+If you feel ready to progress directly into the industry after the certificate course it is likely that you will work either as a freelancer or as part of a small startup on your way to professional creative autonomy.

-Producer, remix engineer, contemporary DJ, recording artist, performance artist, programmer, producing sample packs, sound and music for games, music for film, interdisciplinary arts projects, working in related fields such as record labels, publishers, artist management companies to name but a few.Apply Now
+Audio production, remix engineering, contemporary DJ performances, recording artist, performance artist, audio creation for events and brands, creative advertising, sample packs for labels and other artists, sounds installations, programmer, sound and music for games and film, interdisciplinary arts projects, working in related fields such as record labels, publishers, artist management companies to name but a few.Apply Now